ncrtc/farmbeats-hackathon/README.md

 #### 4. Add data export in IoT Central to event hub

 1. Create event hub
+2. Capture the connection string
-2. Add export in IoT Central
+2. Add export to event hub in IoT Central

 #### 5. Create Azure Function to transform and forward into FarmBeats Service